BackyardBrains/docs.backyardbrains.com/docs/Neuron/NSB/fiddlerCrab.md

 4. **Feeding Crabs:** Feed the crabs with pellet or flake fish food twice a week.

 ### Preparing the Specimen
-1. **Anesthetizing the Crab:** Place a fiddler crab in a plastic cup filled with ice to anesthetize it.
+1. **Anesthetizing the Crab:** Place a fiddler crab in a plastic cup filled with ice to anesthetize it.  *Do Not Leave the Crab in Ice!
+It will die!*
 2. **Removing a Leg:** After a few minutes, remove the crab from the ice and gently pull off one of its legs from the base of the carapace.
 Don't keep the crab in ice for too long.
 Just a few minutes is all you need... until you see the crab is not moving.
 3. **Setting Up the Leg:** Place the leg on the small corkboard on top of the Spikerbox with part of it hanging off the edge.